Table of Contents

 Caryophyllaceae

-Botanical Description
+Botanical description

-The varied species of campion display small flowers in red, pink, and white with a variety of attractive leaves and stems.
-Red Campion has small button-like red flowers with short round green leaves and long erect stems.
+The varied species of campion display small red, pink, and white flowers with various attractive leaves and stems.

 Status

-Habitat and Distribution
+Habitat and distribution

-Red campion is found in hedgerows and roadsides in Britain, Europe and Asia.
+Red Campion is found in hedgerows and roadsides in Britain, Europe and Asia.

-Parts Used for Food
+Parts used for food

 Leaves, flowers, shoots.

-Harvest Time
+Harvest time

 Red Campion leaves are an ingredient of pistic, a traditional spring dish eaten in northern Italy.